-Microsoft Print to PDF Driver
+Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 Problem: Print to PDF driver suddenly missing on Windows 11

 What users observed: Printing to PDF stopped working without warning.
 Control Panel reported that the driver was missing, and attempts to reinstall it failed with generic errors.
-Other machines within the same environment continued to work normally.
+Other machines on the same environment continued to work normally.

 What was tried: System file checks, image repair, feature toggling, and even an in-place OS upgrade were attempted without restoring the driver.

-Where this sometimes ended: Functionality returned only after rolling back the offending update.
+How this played out: A Windows 11 update broke the Print to PDF feature on that specific machine.
+Functionality returned only after rolling back the offending update.
 Reinstalling the OS was avoided, but the breakage was update-specific.

 What users observed: Print jobs completed, but the resulting PDF files could not be opened by any reader.
 This also broke workflows that depended on Print to PDF, such as OneNote imports.